What is Local Investing YYC?

 Is my investment guaranteed?

-There is no guarantee for your investment.
-The Local Investing YYC is a for-profit co-op and expects to secure a return for all investors; however, it is unable to guarantee any return.
+There is no guarantee on your investment.
+Local Investing YYC is a for-profit co-op and expects to secure a return for all investors; however, it is unable to guarantee any return or the investment made.

 Are the Investment shares eligible for transfer to an RRSP or TFSA?

-Yes, these shares are eligible securities in participating co-ops and are classified as private shares by CRA and therefore, can only be transferred to a self-directed RRSP or TFSA.
-Since these shares are eligible securities in participating co-ops, they have to be placed inside a self-directed RRSP or TFSA developed by Canadian Worker Co-operative Federation (CWCF) in conjunction with the Concentra Financial.
+Yes, Local Investing YYC is a member of the Canadian Worker Co-operative Federation (CWCF).
+The shares offered are eligible securities in a participating co-op and are classified as private shares by CRA and therefore, can only be transferred to a self-directed RRSP or TFSA.
+The shares have to be placed inside a self-directed RRSP or TFSA developed by CWCF in conjunction with Concentra Financial.
 The forms necessary to complete a transfer will be available on our website shortly.

 Can I transfer Investment shares to a self-directed RRSP or TFSA administered by another financial Institution?

-No. The only opportunity to transfer these shares to a self-directed RRSP or TFSA is with CWCF in conjunction with Concentra Financial.
+No. The only opportunity to hold these shares in a self-directed RRSP or TFSA is with CWCF in conjunction with Concentra Financial.